micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

 ### Client 2: Micro XRCE-DDS subscriber

 Repeat the steps described at the publisher.
+You need to change the port of the Qemu TCP server, in the next command you can see an example:
+`qemu-system-arm -M stm32-f103c8 -serial pty -serial tcp::8888,server -kernel nuttx.bin`

 ### Creating the publisher and subscriber